nicoespeon/understandlegacycode.com/content/blog/can-ai-refactor-legacy-code/index.md

 This will instantly create the function, resolving the parameters.
 It’s fast and relatively safe to do, even without tests.

-But for the sake of the exercise, let’s ask Rubberduck:
+But for the sake of the exercise, let’s [select this code](https://github.com/nicoespeon/Refactoring-Kata-Lift-Pass-Pricing/blob/358d4b2a13ab360c25453cdb4ef300d48a20b7a1/typescript/src/prices.ts#L31-L82) and ask Rubberduck:

 > 👨‍💻 _Extract in a function named computePrice_